carp-x/adolc_example/README.md

 # adolc_example
-An example is shown about CMakeLists.txt setup after adolc installation.
+An example is shown about CMakeLists.txt setup for ipopt and adolc utilization.